HypeCheck

 What the Science Says

-Bitter melon is a tropical fruit used for centuries in traditional medicine, particularly for blood sugar management.
-Clinical trials show it can modestly lower fasting blood glucose in people with prediabetes or type 2 diabetes, though effects on HbA1c (long-term blood sugar control) are less consistent.
-One small trial also found it may reduce knee pain and analgesic use in osteoarthritis patients, and some data suggest it may improve cardiovascular risk markers like cholesterol and blood pressure compared to the diabetes drug glibenclamide.
+Bitter melon is a tropical fruit used for centuries in traditional medicine, particularly for managing blood sugar.
+Clinical trials show it can modestly lower fasting blood glucose in people with prediabetes and type 2 diabetes, though effects on HbA1c (long-term blood sugar marker) are inconsistent.
+One trial also found it may reduce joint pain in knee osteoarthritis and improve cardiovascular risk markers like cholesterol and blood pressure compared to a standard diabetes drug.

 What It Doesn't Do

-Not a replacement for diabetes medication — its blood sugar effects are weaker than standard drugs like glibenclamide.
-No proven cancer treatment in humans — lab studies on cancer cells don't translate to human benefit.
-Won't reliably lower HbA1c based on current trial data.
-Not proven safe for long-term use without medical supervision.
+Not a replacement for diabetes medication — its blood sugar effects are weaker than drugs like glibenclamide.
+Won't reliably lower HbA1c.
+No proven cancer cure despite lab-based hype.
+Not proven safe in pregnancy.
+Not a weight-loss supplement.

 Evidence-Based Benefits